AdaptivMCP/AdaptivMCP/README.md

 - You own the infrastructure and credentials.
 - Adaptiv Controller tells your assistant how to use the tools safely and effectively.

+If you are a solo developer or a small team, you can treat this kit as a **personal GitHub controller**:

+- The MCP server stays conservative and safety-focused.
+- Your controller prompt is where you teach the assistant your own style (branch naming, how aggressively to refactor, how much explanation you want, and so on).

 ---